JaredDyreson/EPP-Study-Repository/README.md

 Or Jared just writes it all thats totally fine - 10/24/2018

+#NOTE
+Just found that you can bring a book to the test, please take advantage of this!!
+The book I and two others used was called Data Structures And Algorithms In C++ (Custom) by Michael T. Goodrich

+The used copy was only $33.00
 # Script to maintain git repositories
 The included file called commit can be dropped in your /usr/bin folder or creating a new path and adding it to PATH in your bashrc or whatever shell's default configuration file is
 ```bash